praveek/launch.en/help/launch-reference/administration/companies-and-properties.md

 1. Click **[!UICONTROL Save]**.

-After your property is created, [!DNL Launch] automatically adds a default host, a set of environments (Development, Staging, and Production) and the default extensions.
+After your property is created, [!DNL Platform Launch] automatically adds a default host, a set of environments (Development, Staging, and Production) and the default extensions.

 ## Delete a property

-Delete a property from [!DNL Launch].
+Delete a property from [!DNL Platform Launch].

 >[!NOTE]
 >